haneybarg/Inline-Translator/README.md

 });
 ```
 To use the bot:
-:/start
-:ype anything
-:it is translated to english.
+:/start.
+Type anything and it will as for your input.
+The input is translated to english.
 #